-- ⚠ WARNING!
-To reduce potential safety issues, use only the AC adapter provided with the computer, a replacement AC adapter provided by HP, or a compatible AC adapter purchased from HP. - Approved AC adapter - Optional docking device or optional expansion product
+- ▲ WARNING!
+To reduce potential safety issues, use only the AC adapter provided with the computer, a replacement AC adapter provided by HP, or a compatible AC adapter purchased from HP.

+- Approved AC adapter

+- Optional expansion product

 Connect the computer to external AC power under any of the following conditions: